-Bluffing is a common tactic in all games so the first thing to consider is the frequency in which you use the tactic.
-Nobody is going to be fooled if you go in on every hand, regardless of its percentages.
+Bluffing is a common tactic in all games, so the first thing to consider is the frequency with which you use the tactic.
+Nobody will be fooled if you go in on every hand, regardless of its percentages.
 They will challenge you on your bluffs, forcing you to slink away with fewer chips.

 One way to stump your opponents is to assign a random agent to decide whether or not you bluff on your hand.